Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Horizon Fluxes

 with $\mathcal{B}_{mLn}^{(0)}$ and $\mathcal{D}_{mLn}^{(0)}$ representing the non-spinning limit of $\mathcal{B}_{mLn}$ and $\mathcal{D}_{mLn}$ respectively, while $\mathcal{B}_{mLn}^{Sk}$ and $\mathcal{D}_{mLn}^{Sk}$ are components proportional to $a^k$.

-The horizon flux expressions are far more complex and unwieldy to write down compared to the infinity flux expressions.
-We give here explicitly only the leading 1.5PN orders for illustration and point to the online repositories \cite{BHPTK18,UNCGrav22} for the higher order result. \begingroup \allowdisplaybreaks
+The horizon flux expressions are far more complex and unwieldy to write down as compared to the infinity-side flux expressions.
+We give explicitly here only the leading 1.5PN orders for illustration and point to the online repositories \cite{BHPTK18,PostNewtonianSelfForce,UNCGrav22} for the complete dataset, which is 9.5PN relative to the leading horizon flux or equivalently 12PN relative to the infinity-side flux.
+The energy and angular momentum fluxes are \begingroup \allowdisplaybreaks

 \endgroup